P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/cld pt 1 to do solved.md

 4.  **If the content is not in the cache (a 'cache miss'),** CloudFront retrieves it from the original source (**origin server**), such as an Amazon S3 bucket or an EC2 instance.

-5. After retrieving the content, CloudFront caches it at the edge location and then delivers it to the user.
-Subsequent requests from users in the same area will then be served from this local cache, dramatically reducing latency.
+5. After fetching the content, CloudFront saves a copy at the edge location.
+This ensures that any future requests for the same content from users in that area are served directly from the local cache, significantly reducing loading time.

 ***